 Keep Track of Younger Children

-For those children who are too young to have a smartphone, you can still have peace of mind knowing where they are with an Amber Alert GPS Smart Locator.
-This child-friendly device works as a parent app and portal, and allows you to track your child with updates every five minutes.
+For those children who are too young to have a smartphone, you can still have peace of mind knowing where they are with an Findster Kids – The GPS Tracker for Kids.
+This child-friendly smart home device works as a parent app and portal, and allows you to track your child with updates every five minutes.
 It also has two-way calling capabilities so you can stay in touch as well.

 Finally, you can set up safe zones and receive informational alerts when your child enters and leaves them.
 You can also receive SOS alerts letting you know your child has an emergency.
 It is connected with the National Sex Offender Registry and sends alerts when your son or daughter is within 500 feet of an offender’s residence.